Patrick Funk

 Patrick Christian Funk (born 11 February 1990) is a German professional footballer who plays as a defensive midfielder for TSV Essingen.
-He is the brother of Marius Funk.

 Club career

 Funk started his career with FV 08 Unterkochen and joined later to SV Ebnat.
 He was scouted by SSV Ulm 1846.
 After several years with SSV Ulm 1846 he moved to the youth team of VfB Stuttgart in summer 2002.

 In July 2011, Funk was loaned out to FC St. Pauli until June 2013.

 For the 2014–15 season, Funk moved to SV Wehen Wiesbaden.

 International career

 Funk was a member of the Germany U21.

+Personal life

+His brother, Marius Funk, is also a professional footballer.